Hello, it is great to see you. I am Sara the editor behind Crochet Business Blog. I also go by the name of Momwithahook.

 I’m interested in providing my work wholesale or piece work

 Looking to find retail shops to carry your product?
-You’ll find information about this topic soon.
+You’ll find information on this topic soon.

 Do you currently wholesale your products?
-I’d love to interview you or have you on as a guest author.
+I’d love toyou or have you on as a guest author.

 I’m interested in Teaching crochet